William E. Boeing – Short Biography

 In 1916, he partnered with George Westervelt as B&W and founded Pacific Aero Products.
 In 1917, America entered World War I, and Boeing was contracted by the United States Navy to deliver 50 planes.
 (It was at this time when he changed the company’s name to Boeing Airplane Company.)

 When the war ended, he decided to focus his energy on commercial airplanes and launch a profitable airmail operation.

 In 1934, the government of the United States accused Boeing of monopolistic practices.
 He broke up his company into three separate units because of the Air Mail Act.
 These units became the United Aircraft Company, Boeing Airplane Company, and United Air Lines.

-During this year, Boeing also retired and concentrated on property development. of course, he never lost his interest in airplanes.
-He remained a consultant for the company he founded, especially during the World War II.
+During this year, Boeing also retired and concentrated on property development.
+He never lost his interest in airplanes.
+He remained a consultant for the company he founded, especially during World War II.

 The William Boeing Quick Bio